hu-macsy/lama_old/scai/doc/sphinx/installation/configuration.rst

 compilation and link flags.
 At the end of the configuration, a ``Makefile`` or ``Visual Studio project`` is generated that can be used to build libraries and executables of LAMA.

-This section will guide you through the Cmake configuration.
+This section will guide you through the CMake configuration.
 If all packages are installed in the system path there is less to do.
-If not or you have more than one option of a package you need to give Cmake some hints where to find the packages or which one to choose.
+If not or you have more than one option of a package, you need to give CMake some hints where to find the packages or which one to choose.
 For a specific package please refer to the belonging subpage.

 .. toctree::